-The new budget revision procedure is intended to improve administrative efficiencies, reduce processing time, and provide increased flexibility to Principal Investigators (PI’s) to react to the evolving needs of their project.
-By employing the federal budgeting authority (2CFR$200.308), the new procedure will require significantly fewer requests for budget revisions and speed up the processing of expenditure requests.
+The budget revision procedure is intended to improve administrative efficiencies, reduce processing time, and provide increased flexibility to Principal Investigators (PIs) to react to the evolving needs of their project.
+By employing the federal budgeting authority (2CFR§200.308), the procedure will require significantly fewer requests for budget revisions and speed up the processing of expenditure requests.

 Grant applications generally require a detailed budget plan, which is usually the basis for the approved budget of the awarded grant.
 Since there is a time lag between the application for and the actual execution of the grant, need for the application of funds may have shifted to different cost categories.

-Until the implementation of this new procedure, any change to the awarded budget required submission of a budget revision request by the PI, approval by Pre-award, and processing by TUC.
+Prior to the current procedure, any change to the awarded budget required submission of a budget revision request by the PI, approval by Pre-award, and processing by TUC.
 Taking advantage of the federal rebudgeting authority, this process will streamline federal projects by simply allowing requests for expenditures to exceed the approved budgets, within the limits set by the respective granting agency.

-Responsibility for processing budget revisions will be transferred from the Pre-Award office (OSRP) at CSUN to Post-Award office (TUC-SP) at TUC.
+Responsibility for processing budget revisions will be transferred from the Pre-Award office (formerly OSRP) at CSUN to Post-Award office (TUC-SP) at TUC.

 All other non-budget issues will continue to be handled by Pre-Award, in particular: